 – Declaration of Paternity filed with the Missouri Bureau of Vital Records

-– Administrative child support order and court orders involving the child
+– Administrative child support orders and court orders involving the child

 Step 2.)
 Download and complete the forms in the petition for child custody packet available from the Petition for Child Custody Forms page.

 Step 4.)
 The court clerk will prepare a “summons” to be served on the other parent.
-The sheriff or another court officer hand deliver the petition and the summons.
-It is important to provide the court with very specific information about where, how and when to find the other parent.
+The sheriff or another court officer hand-deliver the petition and the summons.
+It is important to provide the court with very specific information about where, how, and when to find the other parent.
 A special or private process server may be appointed by the court when it is difficult to find a person or if a person is trying to avoid being served.
-Your child custody lawyers in Springfield, MO will help you understand every part of this process.
+Your child custody lawyer in Springfield, MO will help you understand every part of this process.

 Step 9.)
 The decision of the judge or commissioner is written up as a “judgment,” which will be signed by the judge or commissioner.
-Courts usually ask a party, like child custody lawyers in Springfield, MO, in the case to write up the judgment.
-If your case is contested you probably will need the assistance of a lawyer to draft the judgment.
+Courts usually ask a party, like a child custody lawyer in Springfield, MO, in the case to write up the judgment.
+If your case is contested you probably will need the assistance of a child custody lawyer to draft the judgment.

-We spoke with a number of counselors in Springfield and nationwide to better understand how families benefit from therapy during a divorce with child custody issues.
+We spoke with a number of counselors in Springfield, Missouri, and nationwide to better understand how families benefit from therapy during a divorce with child custody issues.

 While many couples turn to therapy and marriage counseling to attempt to save a failing marriage, an accredited and experienced therapist can also be instrumental in helping a family transition through a divorce as constructively as possible.
 Aside from helping each individual parent deal with the various emotions that can result from a divorce (grief, anxiety, fear, depression, etc…), a therapist can help both parents learn to communicate effectively with their children about the separation and the future.